 As used in this Section, "ransom" includes money, benefit, or other valuable thing or concession.

 The offense of aggravated kidnapping is a Class X offense and is punishable from 6 to 30 years in the Illinois Department of Corrections and is non-probationable.

-We have many years helping clients with kidnapping defense cases, and in that time, we’ve learned that the severity of these charges and any possible conviction and sentencing can be devastating for the lives of you and your family.
-When you’re represented by an experienced attorney from The Law Offices of David L. Freidberg, you are a priority.
+For over 20 years we have assisted numerous clients regarding kidnapping defense cases.
+We also understand that this can be a trying and devastating time for family and friends.
+You can be rest assured that when you retain The Law Offices of David L. Freidberg, you are a priority.
 We are fully aware that your freedom is at stake and providing a zealous defense is our number one priority.
 While kidnapping charges can lead to a feeling of hopelessness, we will pursue every available option available.
 We will be by your side through every step of the process.

-The Chicago kidnapping lawyers at The Law Offices of David L. Freidberg are ready to defend you against kidnapping charges.
-To contact our kidnapping attorneys in Chicago IL for a free case evaluation, call 312-560-7100 today.
+The experienced Chicago kidnapping lawyers at The Law Offices of David L. Freidberg are here for your well being and assistance.
+Please do not hesitate to contact our kidnapping attorneys in Chicago for a free case evaluation, or call 312-560-7100 today.
 We are available 24 hours a day, every day, for your convenience.